openturns/otfmi/doc/examples/model_description.rst

 Examples used in this documentation rely on several models.

-Following sections show how they works.
+Following sections show how they work.

 The cantilever beam model
 -------------------------